gaiaresources/abis-mapping/abis_mapping/templates/survey_occurrence_data/templates/instructions.md

 ## APPENDICES
 ### APPENDIX-I: VOCABULARY LIST
-Apart from geodeticDatum, data validation does not require fields to adhere to the vocabularies specified for the various vocabularied fields.
+With the exception of `geodeticDatum`, data validation does not require fields to adhere to the vocabularies specified for the various vocabularied fields.
 These vocabularies are merely provided as a means of assistance in developing a consistent language within the database.
 New terms may be added to more appropriately describe your data that goes beyond the current list.
 Table 2 provides some